 History of American Legion Post #156

-American Legion Post #156 was established in early 1943 based on the idea of Legionnaires Charles F. Brenner and Martin Gilbert.
+American Legion Post 156 was established in early 1943 based on the idea of Legionnaires Charles F. Brenner and Martin Gilbert.
 They secured 15 prospective members in order to apply for a Post Charter.
 A temporary charter was granted in May 1943 under the name of Grantley Post, and the first meeting was held on November 23, 1943.
+The name was based on the location of the Post's home, Edmondson Avenue and Grantley Street, in Baltimore.
 State Adjutant Jack Tribby, Vice Commander Ralph Dolby and Department Service Officer James Onion attended this meeting and assisted the initial membership in the formation of the Post and election of the first officers.